 Our ocean has never been so vital, nor so threatened.
 It drives climate and weather, supplies oxygen for all and protein for many.
 Yet it is under assault from all sides.

 Overfishing, pollution, and climate breakdown.

 These issues are changing the ocean in ways we've never seen before.
-These issues are changing the ocean in ways we've never seen before.
-They're draining our oceans of life, and threatening the fish stocks that provide food for billions and livelihoods for hundreds of millions.
+They're draining our oceans of life and threatening the fish stocks that provide food for billions and sustain the livelihoods of many millions.

-Time and again, efforts to tackle the ocean emergency break down because they fail to address the needs - and protect the rights - of coastal communities.
+Time and again, efforts to tackle the ocean emergency fall short because they fail to address the needs, and protect the rights, of coastal communities.
 Yet these are the communities with the most to lose from collapsing fisheries, and the most to gain from conservation success.

-By engaging and mobilising the small-scale fishers that live alongside - and depend upon - our oceans, we're showing that effective ocean stewardship delivers benefits for people and nature alike.
+By engaging and mobilising the small-scale fishers that live alongside, and depend upon, our oceans, we're showing that effective ocean stewardship delivers benefits for people and nature alike.